cosmos/cosmos-sdk/UPGRADING.md

 ### gRPC

-A new gRPC service, `proto/cosmos/base/node/v1beta1/query.proto`, has been introduced which exposes various chain and operator configuration.
+A new gRPC service, `proto/cosmos/base/node/v1beta1/query.proto`, has been introduced which exposes various operator configuration.
 App developers should be sure to register the service with the gRPC-gateway service via `nodeservice.RegisterGRPCGatewayRoutes` in their application construction, which is typically found in `RegisterAPIRoutes`.